jknapp25/web-dev-map/README.md

 The goal is to create a high-level overview poster of web development in 2018.
 Like looking out of a plain at a city below.

 Why?

 As a beginning software developer, you don't know what you don't know.
 And that basic understanding that you don't know, will keep you from being able to create something of value.

+Let's help newer developers get their berrings in the complicated world of web development with a map of the web ecosystem.

+What?

+A massive poster.
+Something you can stick on your wall and stand in front of for an hour.
+Something people can hand out at conferences or gift you if you say you're starting to learn.
+A work of art that you're proud of having up.

 Qualities:
 - Fun